Services in Liminka Bay Visitor Centre and in Liminka Bay area

 - The café has room for about twenty wheelchairs at a time.
 Meals for groups, requires booking in advance.
 We will be able to observe your special dietary requirements.

-- There is a dry toilet for disbaled in the parking area.
+- There is an accessible dry toilet in the parking area.

 - Close to the visitor centre, you will find the Virkkula birdwatching tower, which is accessible by wheelchair.